cupnoodle/fluffyes/32-upload-image.md

 # Upload image to a server using NSURLSessionUploadTask

 This post assume you have some experience working with [URLSession](https://fluffy.es/nsurlsession-urlsession-tutorial/) and some brief knowledge on how HTTP works.
+This post will be focusing on multipart data content type.

 You might have come across scenarios where your app need to send some image data to a server API endpoint (eg: user updates profile picture).
 A quick search on Google / Stack Overflow will get you many answers recommending you to use Alamofire / AFNetworking, but is it really necessary to install a library just for handling image upload?
 What is happening under the hood of Alamofire / AFNetworking library?

+Some answer from Stack Overflow might contain weird looking string like `\r\n--61752208` , what does this mean?